abbotto/elemint/CONTRIBUTING.md

 ### Use semantic commit messages

 - `build`: Changes to the build system and external dependencies.
-- `ci`: Changes to the CI files.
+- `deploy`: Changes to the deployment files.
-- `docs`: Changes to the documentation.
+- `doc`: Changes to the documentation.
 - `feat`: Add new behaviour to the code.
 - `fix`: Fix malfunctioning code.
-- `perf`: Changes that improve code performance.
-- `refactor`: Restructure code without changing the behaviour.
+- `refactor`: Change code without altering the external behaviour.
 - `style`: Changes based on project conventions and linting rules.
 - `test`: Add or edit tests.